Sexual dimorphism: Spiders and sexual cannibalism

 Many arachnid groups exhibit sexual dimorphism, but it is most widely studied in the spiders.
 In the orb-weaving spider Zygiella x-notata, for example, adult females have a larger body size than adult males.
 Size dimorphism shows a correlation with sexual cannibalism, which is prominent in spiders (it is also found in insects such as praying mantises).
 In the size dimorphic wolf spider Tigrosa helluo, food-limited females cannibalize more frequently.
 Therefore, there is a high risk of low fitness for males due to pre-copulatory cannibalism, which led to male selection of larger females for two reasons: higher fecundity and lower rates of cannibalism.
 In addition, female fecundity is positively correlated with female body size and large female body size is selected for, which is seen in the family Araneidae.
 All Argiope species, including Argiope bruennichi, use this method.
 Some males evolved ornamentation including binding the female with silk, having proportionally longer legs, modifying the female's web, mating while the female is feeding, or providing a nuptial gift in response to sexual cannibalism.
 Male body size is not under selection due to cannibalism in all spider species such as Nephila pilipes, but is more prominently selected for in less dimorphic species of spiders, which often selects for larger male size.
-In the species Maratus volans, the males are known for their characteristic colorful fan which attracts the females during mating.
+In peacock spiders such as Maratus volans, the males are known for their characteristic colorful fan which attracts the females during mating.